Livorno: Armenian community

 Ferdinando I de' Medici, Grand Duke of Tuscany issued in 1591 a decree encouraging Armenians to settle in Livorno to increase its trade with the Ottoman Empire and western Asia.
 By the beginning of the 17th century, Armenians operated 120 shops in town.
 In 1701 the Armenian community, who were members of the Armenian Apostolic Church, were authorized to build their own church, which they dedicated to Gregory the Illuminator.
 The project was by Giovanni Battista Foggini and the church was completed a few years later but did not open for worship until 1714.
-The church had a Latin cross plant and a dome at the intersection of the transept and nave.
+The church had a Latin cross plan and a dome at the intersection of the transept and nave.
 Destroyed during World War II, it was partly restored in 2008 but is not open to worship.

 Greek community

 The first Greeks who settled in Livorno early in the 16th century were former mercenaries in the fleet of Cosimo de' Medici and their descendants.
 This community grew and became significant in the 18th and 19th centuries when Livorno became one of the principal hubs of the Mediterranean trade.
-Most of the new Greek immigrants came from western Greece, Chios, Epirus and Cappadocian Greek.
+Most of the new Greek immigrants came from western Greece, Chios, Epirus and Cappadocia.

 Based on its status since the late 16th century as a free port (port franc) and the warehouses constructed for long-term storage of goods and grains from the Levant, until the late 19th century Livorno enjoyed a strong strategic position related to Greek mercantile interests in the Black Sea, the Mediterranean Sea, and the North Atlantic.
 The conflicts between Great Britain and France during the Napoleonic Wars of the early 19th century, with associated port embargoes, piracy, and confiscation of cargoes, played out to the advantage of those Greek merchants willing to accept risk.
 By the 1820s, Greek entrepreneurs gradually replaced the Protestant British, Dutch, French and other merchants who left the city.

 The Greeks concentrated on the grain market, banking and ship-brokering.
 Cargoes of wheat from the Black Sea were received at Livorno, before being re-shipped to England.
 Returning ships carried textiles and other industrial goods, which Greek merchants shipped to Alexandria and other destinations in the Ottoman Empire.
-Men from the Greek island of Chios controlled much of the trade.
+Chians controlled much of the trade.
 In 1839 Livorno had ten major commercial houses, led primarily by ethnic Greeks and Jewish Italians.